se4ai/se4ai.github.io/docs/define.md

 If you agree, then read on.

-Otherwise, send us your email and we'll check back in with you in 2020.
+Otherwise, send along your email and we'll check back in with you in 2020.

 ## Notes